E Minor Augmented Guitar Arpeggio

 Also known as: m#5, -#5, m+

 The E Minor Augmented arpeggio contains 3 notes (E, G, C).
-Use the interactive fretboard above to explore this arpeggio on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Guitar.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the E Minor Augmented Arpeggio